All full-time, on-campus degree-seeking students are eligible for assistantships within their home departments and in other offices on campus.

 What is the compensation for an assistantship?

 Assistantships are considered paid employment; you will be expected to work up to 300 hours over the course of the semester or term depending on whether your assistantship is full (20 hours per week times the number of weeks) or half (10 hours).
 Graduate Assistants are limited to a maximum of 20 hours of university employment.
 Your appointment form will be paid bi-monthly, and your check will be sent to your ASU Box or in some cases your home department.
 You can elect to receive direct deposit as well, and we highly recommend that.
-Salaries vary, but the minimum for a full assistantship during a semester is $4000; some programs pay more.
+Salaries vary, but the minimum hourly rate for an hourly-paid assistantship is $15.00 per hour; some programs pay more.

 Important note: You still have to pay tuition and fees; these are not included in your assistantship compensation.
 Health benefits are not included in your assistantship compensation either, but all full-time students pay a health services fee that covers use of the on-campus clinic.